qeeqbox/social-analyzer/README.md

 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes)

 This project could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation) etc..
-And, it's currently used by some law enforcement agencies in countries where resources are limited 👍
+And, it's currently used by some law enforcement agencies in countries where resources are limited 👍👍👍

-Please submit your contribution in a Pull Request!
+**Pull Requests are welcomed!**

 ## Updates
 - Added Custom Search Query 👏